Catalonia International: Activities since 2018

 One of the first activities held by Diplocat once reactivated was a seminar on public diplomacy in Barcelona in which professor Nicholas Cull gave the key speech.
 In that conference the new secretary general Ms. Laura Foraster said that DIPLOCAT's goals are to export "the image, assets and values of Catalonia abroad".
 In a later interview she said that DIPLOCAT has now a new vision and mission with a new way of working making the most of its cross cutting structure as a partnership.

 DIPLOCAT currently has three pillars of activities, connect, project, and empower.
 Examples of connecting with foreign audiences would be inviting international visitors, organizing seminars and exchanging best practices, such as with the OECD and the Council of Europe to learn about innovative policies for local councils.
 Projecting the image of Catalonia, one example would be the task of promoting the Catalan day of Books and Roses abroad every spring through a specific webpage and specific activities, such as organising debates with foreign booksellers and journalists, co-organising cultural events in New York or by sending books and roses to relevant foreign cultural and political personalities.
 The Catalan Business Diplomacy Award was restored and the company Munich was awarded in 2019.
 DIPLOCAT empowers Catalan local actors with specific courses, such as in science and technology diplomacy and also with a scholarship program to conduct international studies.

+DIPLOCAT changed its name to Catalonia International in July 2024.
+The rebranding of the consortium followed the approval of new statutes, updating those of 2012, and it was also an effort to modernize its identity, while respecting at the same time a 2020 Spanish Constitutional Court ruling that banned the use of the term "public diplomacy" to describe DIPLOCAT's activities.

 Composition

-The following public bodies constitute the Public Diplomacy Council:
+The following public bodies constitute the consortium: